LGBTQ rights in the United Kingdom

 In ILGA-Europe's 2015 review of LGBTI rights, the UK received the highest score in Europe, with 86% progress toward "respect of human rights and full equality" for LGBT people and 92% in Scotland alone.
 However, by 2020, the UK had dropped to ninth place in the ILGA-Europe rankings with a score of 66% and the executive also expressed concern about a "hostile climate on trans rights fuelled by opposition groups".
 By 2025, the UK's ranking had fallen further to 22nd place, with a score of 45%, the third steepest drop from 2024 in Europe, behind only Hungary and Georgia.
 Meanwhile, 86% of the UK agreed that homosexuality should be accepted by society, according to a 2019 Pew Research Center poll, and a 2017 poll showed that 77% of British people support same-sex marriage.

-The 2021 census found that 3.2% of people in England and Wales identified as lesbian, gay, bisexual, or other, and 262,000 people identified as transgender.
-However, YouGov and Stonewall have argued that polling and census results are likely influenced by under-reporting, and estimate that the actual figure is between 5 and 7%.
+The 2024 survey from the Office for National Statistics found that 4.8% of people in England and Wales identified as lesbian, gay, bisexual, or other.
+However, YouGov and Stonewall have argued that polling results are likely influenced by under-reporting, and estimate that the actual figure is between 5 and 7%.
 LGBT rights organisations and very large LGBT communities have been built across the UK, most notably in Brighton, which is widely regarded as the UK's unofficial "gay capital", with other large communities in Blackpool often referred to as the "Gay Capital of the North", Manchester, London, Birmingham, Bristol, Cardiff, Leeds, Liverpool, Newcastle upon Tyne, Edinburgh, Belfast and Southampton which all have gay villages and host annual pride festivals.